-The University of Queensland is paying a speculated price of $19.3 million for a recently vacated office near its 114-hectare St Lucia campus.
+The University of Queensland is paying a speculated $19.3 million for a recently vacated office near its 114-hectare St Lucia campus.

 UQ plans to occupy the five-level building at 74 High Street, Toowong (pictured top and right), about five kilometres west of the Brisbane CBD.